 These are the deep issues Homer Simpson wishes he could contemplate, but his creators only use vertical thinking.
 As with the writers of South Park and Family Guy, they cannot see the wealth for the coins.
 Growing up watching Scrooge McDuck diving into his money, this caricature of wealth bonded to the inside of their skulls with Super Glue.
 Most artists, actors, and writers cannot see their way past it.

-Just as a real character would injure himself trying to dive into a vat of coins, so too an actual billionaire does not “dive” into his wealth.
+Just as a real character would injure himself trying to dive into a vat of coins, so too, an actual billionaire does not “dive” into his wealth.
 Millions borrow his invested money to enrich themselves.
-The Walt Disney Company has total assets of $193.984 billion, and never portrays itself “swimming” in dosh.
+The Walt Disney Company has total assets of $193.984 billion and never portrays itself as “swimming” in dosh.
 Cash is not kept in giant vaults but invested in many things, and much is lent out by banks to ordinary Americans who buy houses, cars, and furniture.
 Disney, like most businesses, makes money with their bare hands, enriching all Americans.

 A boyhood friend of mine supported communism and unions all his life, and while I defended the wealthy, he despised them.
 As an adult, he borrowed money from a bank to obtain his $20,000 house.
 Over the years, he paid the mortgage off, and today it is worth close to a million dollars.
 The money he borrowed at the start came from the wealthy.
 Were it not for them, he would have had to rent a home, and his million dollars would not exist.